Sgt. Pepper's Lonely Hearts Club Band (soundtrack)

 Sgt.
 Pepper's Lonely Hearts Club Band is a double album produced by George Martin, featuring covers of songs by the Beatles.
-It was released in July 1978, as the soundtrack to the film Sgt.
+It was released in July 1978 by RSO Records as the soundtrack to the film Sgt.
 Pepper's Lonely Hearts Club Band, which starred the Bee Gees, Peter Frampton and Steve Martin.

+The album debuted at No. 7 on the Billboard 200 and remained at No. 5 for six weeks.
+It also spawned three hit singles: Earth, Wind & Fire's "Got to Get You into My Life", Aerosmith's "Come Together" and Robin Gibb's "Oh!
+Darling".
+Despite this, the album was deemed a commercial and critical failure, with over four million copies being returned to distributors and thousands more destroyed by RSO, who experienced a financial loss after its release.

 Overview

 The project was managed by the Robert Stigwood Organisation (RSO).
 In 1975, the original plans for the album were suspended due to a dispute between Columbia and RSO.
 RSO invested $12 million into this soundtrack and the profit offset set against costs such as $1 million for promotion.
 The creation of the soundtrack was marked with tension from the beginning, with Frampton and the Bee Gees both feeling wary of the other artist as well as being unsure as to how their music would work together on the same album.

 The release made history as being the first record to "return platinum", with over four million copies of it taken off store shelves and shipped back to distributors.
 Hundreds of thousands of copies of the album ended up being destroyed by RSO.
 The company itself experienced a considerable financial loss and the Bee Gees as a group had their musical reputation tarnished, though other involved bands such as Aerosmith were unscathed in terms of their popularity.

-The album has been released on compact disc, and along with the soundtrack of Stayin' Alive, one of the only two Bee Gees-related titles for which the master tapes remained with Universal Music when the band gained control of its catalogue.
+The album has been released on compact disc.
+Despite being performed primarily by the Bee Gees, it and the Staying Alive soundtrack remained the property of Universal Music when the band gained control of its catalogue.